 The Franco British Network – based in Dordogne, they can help people living in southern France.
 Find out more on their website francobritishnetwork.fr or call 05 19 88 01 09 between 9am and 1pm Monday to Wednesday or 1pm to 5pm Thursday and Friday.

 SSAFA France – the armed forces charity supports army veterans and their families throughout France.
 You can contact them on [email protected]

 Church of England Diocese in Europe – for people living in Nouvelle Aquitaine, the church group is also offering help and support.
-Their telephone helpline is coming soon, but in the meantime you can find out more in their website here.
+Find out more in their website here.

-The British Embassy has also been running information and support campaigns for British people living in France.
-Due to the health situation the Embassy's roadshows have had to cease, but they are still doing live Q&A sessions via their Facebook page and remain available for help.
+The British Embassy has also been running information and support campaigns for British people living in France, including live Q&A sessions via their Facebook page.
 The Embassy can also take up cases if anyone has been turned down for residency and needs help in appealing.